 5) Keep Your Pet Lean

 Obesity in pets can make them more likely to develop osteoarthritis, diabetes, crucial ligament injuries and other conditions that aren’t healthy for your pet or your finances.
 Helping your pet maintain an optimal weight is one of the best ways to avoid these expenses.
 Studies show it could even help your dog live almost 2 years longer than heavier pets.
 And what could be better than spending less money on medical care and having more healthy years with your pet?

 Our goal continues to “Add years to your pet’s life and life to your pet’s years” as cost effective for you and pain free for your pet.

 Care Credit may also be an option for your budget.
 Click the calculator below to see if it works for you.

-Pet Vet Hospital and Wellness Center has the latest in therapeutic laser therapy, advanced dentistry such as root canals, oral digital radiography, highly educated and experienced staff members with a unique approach to keeping healthy pets healthy.
+Pet Vet Hospital and Wellness Center has the latest in ultrasound technology, therapeutic laser therapy, advanced dentistry such as root canals, oral digital radiography, highly educated and experienced staff members with a unique approach to keeping healthy pets healthy.
 Therapeutic laser therapy is a way to deliver drug-free, pain-free relief of inflammation and pain, reduces swelling, stimulates nerve regeneration and cells involved in tissue repair.
 Root Canal therapy offers a viable option to tooth extraction.
 Oral digital radiography allows our Doctors to make comprehensive oral evaluations.
 Dr. Clark is a member of the American Veterinary Dental Society.
 Our clinical support staff members or either Licensed Veterinary Technicians or have a Bachelor's degree.
 We take pride in the quality of our caring, competent team members.

 Your pet is special - so is our care!